hackerati/open-frameworks-face-substitution-osx/README.md

 # OpenFrameworksFaceSubstitution
 Working version of Face Substitution on Mac OS

 Note that I couldn't push the entire Open Frameworks folder due to file size.
+Therefore, cloning this folder alone will not make this project work on your computer.
+You need to install Open Frameworks (OSX version) and add ofxCv and ofxFaceTracker as addons before making this work.

 folder structure is